Image to Text Converter

 2. Education

-Research Papers: Students and researchers can use the tool to convert PDFs of research papers into editable text, making it easier to highlight, annotate, and cite relevant sections.
+Research Papers: Students and researchers can use the tool to convert PDFs of research papers, courses or even home works into editable text, making it easier to highlight, annotate, and cite relevant sections.

 3. Image into Text

-Data Entry: You have a printed document or a handwritten note that you want to convert into editable text.
-Capture an image of the document and use the OCR tool to extract the text.
+You have a printed document or a handwritten note that you want to convert into editable text, just capture an image of the document and use the online OCR to extract the text.

-Inventory Lists: Businesses can scan handwritten inventory lists and use OCR to convert them into digital records for better inventory management.
+Businesses can scan handwritten inventory lists and use OCR to convert them into digital records for better inventory management, or they can use OCR to digitize all old receipts and lists for the same reason.

 Receipts and Invoices: Small businesses can extract data from receipts and invoices by scanning them and using OCR to convert the printed information into digital records for accounting purposes.